How to Clean a Commercial Fryer

 Whether you're whipping up fried chicken or delicious onion rings, a commercial deep fryer is a major asset to any establishment.
 Unfortunately, it can get messy when used on a daily basis.
 You can keep these units running in peak condition by doing some routine commercial kitchen maintenance throughout the week.

 So what exactly do you need to do?
-Below are helpful tips and instructions for how to clean a commercial fryer.
-If you require further assistance with preventative maintenance or repairs, please contact an authorized service technician for help.
+Below are helpful tips and instructions for how to clean a commercial fryer by doing a boil out procedure and daily upkeep.

 Over time, fat and carbon deposits will build up on your fryer's heating element and in the tank.
 We recommend doing this on a weekly basis, but you should always stick to the advice of your machine's manufacturer if there is doubt.
 Check your owner's manual for specific instructions for boiling out your machine, or follow the general suggestions below:

 - Step 1.
 Let the oil cool -Turn off the fryer, and let the oil inside cool.